 Drug Use Today

-If you have ever thought about Drug Testing your teen, you certainly are not alone.
+Drug Testing your teenager is a thought that almost every parent had at least once in their life.
+So you certainly are not alone.
 Today, recreational drugs, prescription medication, and countless other deadly drugs have never been more accessible.
 As the drug epidemic continues to get worse, opiates like heroin and fentanyl take the spotlights becoming the highest killers among drug addiction.
 Street drugs of this potency sometimes result in tragic overdoses even during the first time of use.

 These results are certainly terrifying as it’s the effect on the general public can be seen taking as never before seen statistics are proving that accidental drug overdose is now the leading cause of death for individuals under 50.
 Though many individuals are certainly vulnerable to the misuse of prescription meds and recreational drugs, there is one particular group of individuals that is in danger – more so now than ever.